YngvN/home-page/README.md

 Examples are:

-- My hamburger that I've made myself
+- The hamburger that I've made myself
 - Generally all interactive things
 - The intro when strating the website from the start